kappyn/apixy-wiki/misc/Git.md

     - `git checkout <your-branch>`
     - `git merge origin/master`
 5. Make sure the pipeline on your MR is passing - merging changes with failing pipelines is not allowed.
-6. Ask someone to do **code review** for your MR - assign them as a Reviewer.
+6. Ask someone to do **code review** for your MR - assign them as an Assignee.
     - The reviewer's job is to go through the code and check for obvious mistakes - **the reviewer does not test the code manually**, it's **up to the author to make sure their code is bug-free**.
     - Should there be issues with the code, the reviewer will start a discussion through gitlab's code review feature.
 7. When the reviewer accepts your changes, they (**the reviewer**) will merge the MR: